-In June 2009, the FASB issued ASC 810, "Consolidation," formerly SFAS No. 167, "Amendments to FASB Interpretation No. 46(R)" ("SFAS No. 167") ("ASC 810"), which (1) replaces the quantitative-based risks and rewards calculation for determining whether an enterprise is the primary beneficiary in a variable interest entity with an approach that is primarily qualitative, (2) requires ongoing assessments of whether an enterprise is the primary beneficiary of a variable interest entity and (3) requires additional disclosures about an enterprise's involvement in variable interest entities.
-The Company is required to adopt ASC 810 as of the beginning of 2010.
-The Company is evaluating the potential impact the adoption of ASC 810 will have on its consolidated financial statements.
+In June 2009, the FASB issued ASC 810, "Consolidation," ("ASC 810"), which (1) replaces the quantitative-based risks and rewards calculation for determining whether an enterprise is the primary beneficiary in a variable interest entity with an approach that is primarily qualitative, (2) requires ongoing assessments of whether an enterprise is the primary beneficiary of a variable interest entity and (3) requires additional disclosures about an enterprise's involvement in variable interest entities.
+The Company was required to adopt ASC 810 as of the beginning of 2010.
+The adoption of ASC 810 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.